raganwald/raganwald.github.com/_posts/2014-03-31-what-is-wrong-with-classes-in-javascript.md

 ---
-layout: default
+lawet: default
-title: What's wrong with classes in JavaScript
+title: What's wrong with class hierarchies in JavaScript
 tags: spessore
 ---

-Although *in theory* JavaScript does not have classes, *in practice* there are enough JavaScript people writing things that behave like classes that the following snippet of code is a JavaScript class:
+Although *in theory* JavaScript does not have classes, *in practice* there are enough JavaScript people writing things that behave like classes that the following snippet of code is widely considered to be a JavaScript "class:"

     function Account () {
       this._currentBalance = 0;